Snater/CLNDR2/README.md

-# CLNDR2
+M# CLNDR2

 [![NPM version][npm-version-image]][npm-url] [![Test status][github-action-image]][github-action-url] [![Coverage Status][test-coverage-image]][test-coverage-url]

 CLNDR2 is a straightforward framework-agnostic front-end calendar widget operating on HTML templates powered by the template rendering engine of your choice.<br />
-It is inspired by awesome [CLNDR](https://github.com/kylestetz/CLNDR).
+It was inspired by awesome [CLNDR](https://github.com/kylestetz/CLNDR).
 If you intend to migrate from CLNDR to CLNDR2, check out the [migration notes](#key-differences-to-clndr).

 > 📄 **Documentation: https://clndr2.snater.com/docs**
 >